Mediation is a process where disputing parties meet with a qualified mediator with the aim of negotiating an outcome acceptable to both parties.

 Mediation is particularly suitable where parties want an early and amicable solution.

 Mediation is ideally suited to family law disputes where Conciliation and Informal conferences are routinely used by the Family Law Courts to resolve disputes.

-The new offices of Tindall Gask Bentley (76 Light Square, Adelaide) have the latest conference room facilities for the use of the parties at no additional cost.
+The Adelaide offices of Tindall Gask Bentley (76 Light Square, Adelaide) have the latest conference room facilities for the use of the parties at no additional cost.

 Involved in a children’s dispute that’s headed for court?
 You’ll need to seek family dispute resolution first.
-Read Peter Heuzenroeder's blog
+Read this blog